Batte101/batte-bot/README.md

 # discord-bot
 (Still in development)

-Just my first work in JSCode.
+Just my first work in VSCode.

 One day I desided to become a bot, but due it's impossibility, I made bot that can become ME.